slgrobotics/robots_bringup/Docs/Sensors/Camera.md

 For example, I could detect color blobs and publish their offsets.
 Image processing in a camera node makes sense in FPV scenario (NTSC receiver connected to the Desktop, where resources are plentiful), but not on the robot's resource-limited RPi.

-Someday I might create a version of my *camera_publisher* to capture the image using *pycamera2*, not OpenCV - or use GStreamer to feed OpenCV properly.
+It is possible to create a version of my *camera_publisher* to capture the image using *pycamera2*, not OpenCV - or use GStreamer to feed OpenCV properly.
 With Pycamera2, the tricky part is "*CvBridge # Package to convert between ROS and OpenCV Images*" - whatever I capture in Pycamera2 must be converted to ROS2 format.
 GStreamer, while relatively simple to use, is rumored to be CPU-hungry.